How to beat post-holiday blues

 4. Look Forward To The Next Big Thing

 Thanksgiving through New Years isn’t the only fun season on the calendar.
 After the holidays, there is still plenty to look forward to with optimism.
 Start planning your next vacation or what you want to do on spring break.
 And there are still long holiday weekends in January and February, such as President’s Day and Martin Luther King Jr’s birthday.
 Planning a simple family outing, stay-cation or dinner party with friends can refocus your thoughts.
 Also, don’t forget to just breath.
-Just be still and enjoy the calm and peace around you when you aren’t having to run to and fro all the time.
+Just be still and enjoy the calm and peace around you when you aren’t having to run around all the time.

 5. Boost Your Mood With vitamin D